1exedra/Market-Segmentation/README.md

 Insight: These customers have a higher engagement level compared to Cluster 0.
 They make purchases more regularly and spend a moderate amount.
 They are a more valuable segment than Cluster 0 but not the highest spenders.

+3. Cluster 2 (Green):

+Characteristics:

+High purchase frequency

+High total spend

+High average purchase value

+Insight: This cluster represents high-value customers who purchase frequently and spend a lot.
+They are the most engaged and valuable segment and should be targeted with premium offers and personalized services.